Jeremie-Chatillon/deep-consumption-travel-calculator/README.md

 #### Step 3: Energy calculator

 Calculate the energy needed to do the travel.
 At this point, all means of transports will have their own generic calculator.
 The calculator will take the distance traveled and will calculate the Co2 needed.
-I will assume for the moment every means of transport need the same energy everywhere in the heart.
+I will assume for the moment, every means of transport need the same energy everywhere in the heart.

-The computation take a weight (or maybe a size) of the product we want to root and will compute in function of the maximum wight capacity of the transports means.
+The computation takes a weight (or maybe a size) of the product we want to root and will compute in function of the maximum weight capacity of the transports means.

 #### Step 4: UI improvement